ehmicky/test-each/README.md

 The return value is an [`Iterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#Iterables).
-This can be converted to an array using the spread operator.
+This can be converted to an array with the spread operator.

 <!-- eslint-disable max-nested-callbacks, no-empty-function -->